marc726/AtOEditor/readme.md

 ### Features

 - **Decrypt and Edit Saves:**
-  Opens an encrypted `.ato` save file, decrypts it to json.
-(At the moment, decryption/encryption only works for gamedata saves)
+  Opens an encrypted `.ato` save file, decrypts it to json. (decryption/encryption untested on .ato files that are not player.ato or gamedata_#.ato)
   - Note: Original save files can be found in `\AppData\LocalLow\Dreamsite Games\AcrossTheObelisk\<UserID>` for Windows.

 - **Re-Encryption:**